 He predicted then that: “The process of election affords a moral certainty, that the office of President will never fall to the lot of any man who is not in an eminent degree endowed with the requisite qualifications…It will not be too strong to say, that there will be a constant probability of seeing the station filled by characters preeminent for ability and virtue.”

 And of course, this was their goal, was it not?
 They wanted to avoid the citizenry irrationally electing a dictator (can someone say Hitler?) or Congress electing a puppet.
-No, the electoral college was established to guarantee the election of a virtuous and well-equipped individual.
+The electoral college was established to guarantee the election of a virtuous and well-equipped individual.

-The founders were almost completely confident in the system they created.
-Both sides were completely confident in it.
+The founders were almost completely confident in the system they created because both sides were completely confident in it.

 And, were they wrong?
 Have we ever elected a dictator?
 We may have elected individuals who were less than ideal, who did not possess all of the traits necessary to be considered virtuous and competent, but they were never worse than that.
 That is partly due to our system of checks and balances, but it also due to the electoral college and the fact that it doesn’t allow for the citizenry to irrationally throw anyone into office based off of a temporary or emotional whim.

 It truly has stood the testament of time.
-It is tested and has been found true.
+It has been tested and has been found true.
 Every president has served and left.

 These cries and calls to abolish this system are baseless and naive, stemming from emotion rather than rational thought.
-There’s a reason the masses can’t directly influence the election—-and the baseless cries to extinguish the “mode of voting” we now have demonstrate the very reason why.
+There’s a reason the masses can’t directly influence the election—-and the baseless cries to extinguish this “mode of voting” demonstrate the very reason why.